sendgrid/docs/content/docs/ui/sending-email/editor.md

 Easily pinpoint the HTML element you wish to edit.
 Click anywhere on the right-side preview of your email, and the code on the left automatically jumps to the corresponding line.

 **Syntax Highlighting** -
 As you edit, parts of your code highlights in various colors according to the type of syntax.
-This added dimension provides clarity and efficiency as you search for, locate and edit code elements.
+This added dimension provides clarity and efficiency as you search for, locate, and edit code elements.

 ### Getting Started With The Code Editor